sckieran/Metabarcoding_Pipeline_Waits/README.md

 - Your demultiplexed, appropriately-named, trimmed, paired-end data files.
 Each gene should have data files in a separate folder named "gene1" "gene2" etc for each of your genes/loci/primer sets.
 **What does this mean??**
   -  **demultiplexed** means that your reads have been separated into separate files for each sample.
   -  **appropriately-named** means that your files are named with the following scheme ${name}${pattern}.
 For example, "Sample-1_R1.fastq".
 Here the name would be "Sample-1" and the pattern would be "_R1.fastq".
 You would then tell the program that your _pattern1_ is "_R1.fastq".
 Note: When ${pattern} is stripped from your filenames, **all filenames in your data folder must be unique**.
 DADA2 cannot process duplicated sample names and will assume that sample names are whatever is left when ${pattern} is stripped off the filename, so make sure you don't have any naming anomalies in your data.
 Pay special attention to your positives and negatives, which is sometimes where these errors occur.
 The defaults for ${pattern1} and ${pattern2} are "_R1.fastq" and "_R2.fastq".
+If your data are gzipped, you'll need to change this.
   -  **paired-end** As of right now, this pipeline can only handle paired-end data.
 This means you should have a forward and a reverse read file for each sample.
 -  a "genelist" file, a single-row, tab separated file with gene/locus names that match the containing folders for your data files.
 If you did local database building, this can be the same genelist you used there.